Yukitoshi12345/From-Pixel-to-Purchase/README.md

 # The University of Gaming

 ## Introduction
 Imagine browsing a massive game library: searching for your next adventure with intuitive suggestions, diving into detailed profiles brimming with information, and effortlessly purchasing your chosen game through a trusted provider.
 Sounds seamless, right?
-These scenarios explore just that, outlining a user-friendly journey from discovery to purchase.
+These scenarios explore just that, outlining a user-friendly journey from discovery to deep dive.
 This project is built using `HTML`, a CSS framework called `Tawilwind CSS` and `Daisy UI`, with several server-side API's namely `RAWG API` `Youtube API` and `Marvel API`.